Baked Chicken Parmesan Meatballs

 Texture Check Before Baking

 - Too wet?
-Add a tablespoon more flour
+Add a tablespoon more binder.

 What to Serve with Chicken Parmesan Meatballs